 8 Tax Mistakes Self-Employed Individuals MakeAccounting and Taxes

-Three Ways to File Self-Employment TaxesAccounting and Taxes
+3 Ways to File Self-Employment TaxesAccounting and Taxes

 8 Tax Mistakes Self-Employed Individuals MakeAccounting and Taxes

-Found is a financial technology company, not a bank.
+*Found is a financial technology company, not a bank.
 Banking services are provided by Piermont Bank, Member FDIC.
+The funds in your account are FDIC-insured up to $250,000 per depositor for each account ownership category.

-The Found Mastercard debit card is issued by Piermont Bank pursuant to a license from Mastercard Inc.
+The Found Mastercard Business debit card is issued by Piermont Bank pursuant to a license from Mastercard Inc.

 The information on this website is not intended to provide, and should not be relied on, for tax advice.